Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 4. Notion AI Templates for Virtual Assistants

-The four templates below are the highest-impact starting points for any Notion AI for virtual assistants setup focused on client management.
-Each is designed as a reusable structure that works across clients with minimal modification, the goal is one setup, multiple clients.
+The six templates below are the highest-impact starting points for any Notion AI for virtual assistants setup.
+Each is designed as a reusable structure that works across clients with minimal modification, one setup, multiple clients.

 Template 1 — Client Dashboard